 The PHEA staff has been working hard to make our services as helpful to you as possible.
 If there is something you would like to see on the website or a question you would like answered on the blog, please let us know.

 PHEA requires standardized testing for students in high school.
 (We do not require testing for special needs students.)
-This applies to student in 9th -11th grade.
+This applies to students in 9th -11th grade.
 Twelfth graders only need to take the testing if we have no previous test scores or you want your student to try to improve their scores.
 The parents may choose any of the national tests (eg: Stanford, Iowa, SAT, ACT) to meet this requirement.
 We no longer offer testing as BJU Press has opened a test center that provides more services at a lower cost than we are able to.
 We strongly recommend that your student take the PSAT in 9th or 10th grade.
 The 11th grade PSAT is the qualifier test for the National Merit Scholarship.
 We encourage you to have your student take the SAT or ACT in their junior and senior year.
 If the parent feels that the junior year SAT or ACT scores are adequate, they may waive testing during the senior year.
-We MUST have SAT or ACT scores from previous years in order to waive the senior year testing.
+We MUST have an SAT or ACT score from previous years in order to waive the senior year testing.

 PLEASE USE PHEA'S CODE (410293) WHEN REGISTERING FOR THE PSAT, SAT OR ACT.
 This is the high school code - do not use the generic home school code they may give you.
 If your student qualifies for the Palmetto Fellows Scholarship, the Commission on Higher Education requires us to send an official high school score report - not the student report the family receives.
 If you use our code, we automatically receive this score report.
 If you do not use the code and have to request a copy be sent to us, they will charge you a fee to do so.